 If feasible, take measurements of the space where your printer will be installed and compare them to the specifications.
 Then you can eliminate any printers that are excessively huge.

-Specialty feeders optimised for processing thicker and heavier paper are available on some of the top printers for cardstock printing.
+Specialty feeders optimized for processing thicker and heavier paper are available on some of the top printers for cardstock printing.
 If you plan on doing a lot of printing on cardstock, you’ll want to hunt for a printer with this capability.
 Also, think about how that feed functions.
 Some rear feeds need manually entering paper one sheet at a time.
 Others may feature a tray that automatically processes many sheets.

 So there you have it: my current list of the finest printers for paper.